-Belinda May – President – Belinda is the Chief Operations Officer of Home Care Management, Inc. She has made great strides in providing quality home health care to Desoto residence through Home Care Network – Desoto office and seven offices across the Northeast Texas landscape that provides home health services to over 1100 patients and has over 350 employees.
-She provides free health screenings during various community health fairs and at senior living facilities in the Desoto, Dallas and surrounding areas.
+Belinda May – President – Belinda is the Owner and Chief Executive Officer of Home Care Network East, Inc. She has made great strides in providing quality home care services to individuals in need of these services with branch offices located in Palestine, Rockwall, and Desoto.
+She employs over 150 employees and has had the pleasure of taking care and serving hundreds of patients.
+She provides free health screenings during various community health fairs and at senior living facilities in Dallas and surrounding areas.

 In addition to leading the ministry of Faith Bible Church, he has been involved in a variety of ways in serving the city of DeSoto.
 He has been a DISD PTA member and president, an elected official for nine years on the DISD Board of Trustees, served the DeSoto Chamber of Commerce Board as a Director and a member of the Executive Committee, led the DeSoto Ministerial Alliance and currently participates with DPAC (DeSoto Police & Clergy), serves on the DeSoto Domestic Violence Advisory Committee, and is a past member of the DeSoto Rotary Club.
 He is also involved with Big Brothers/Big Sisters and serves on the North Central Texas Council of Governments Criminal Justice Policy Development Committee.